 You’ll need supplies to carry out the proper autumn property management.
 Stock up on ice melt, rakes and garbage bags.
 You’ll have to clear a lot of leaves and possibly deal with rain freezing overnight, so you should get equipment to deal with it.

-Consider getting an environmentally-friendly ice melt instead of stocking up on the traditional one.
+Consider using an environmentally friendly ice melt instead of stocking up on traditional ones.
 Since the standard salt damages root systems when it washes underground, you unintentionally disfigure or stunt your property’s greenery.
 You won’t even find out until spring arrives, turning it into a significant surprise expense.

 11. Inspect the HVAC

-A quality HVAC system is essential in the colder months, so you should get maintenance on it in autumn.
-It gives your crew time to fix any unknown issues before the temperatures go down, resulting in a lighter workload for you.
-Plus, it could improve your tenant’s perception of the property.
+A quality HVAC system is essential during the colder months, so it’s a good idea to give it regular maintenance to prepare for autumn.
+This will give your crew time to fix any unknown issues before the temperatures go down, resulting in a lighter workload for you.
+Additionally, it can enhance your tenant’s perception of the property.
 An HVAC cleaning enhances energy efficiency, which is essential when heating a commercial building in autumn.

 12. Animal-Proof the Outside